Sampling random graphs with specified degree sequences: Dependence of sampling gap on the MCMC transition probabilities

 \subsection{Multigraphs}

-In both the stub-labeled and the vertex-labeled spaces, a graph is resampled only if a double-edge swap would introduce a self-loop in the network.
-However, in the vertex-labeled space, resampling can occur for an additional reason (Algorithm~\ref{alg:vertex}), depending on the multiplicity of the edges chosen for the double edge swap.
-In this case, the Markov chain in the stub-labeled and the vertex-labeled spaces have very different transition probabilities, which leads to substantially different sampling gaps between the two spaces.
+In both the stub-labeled and the vertex-labeled spaces, a graph is re-sampled only if a double-edge swap would introduce a self-loop in the network.
+However, in the vertex-labeled space, re-sampling can occur for an additional reason (Algorithm~\ref{alg:vertex}), depending on the multiplicity of the edges chosen for the double edge swap.
+In this case, the Markov chain in the stub-labeled and the vertex-labeled spaces have different transition probabilities, which leads to different sampling gaps between the two spaces.